Synthetixio/synthetix/docs/contracts/SynthetixEscrow.md

 During the setup period, allows the contract owner to add an entire vesting schedule to the given account by calling [`appendVestingEntry`](#appendvestingentry) in a loop.
 If a schedule already exists, the new one is concatenated to the old one.

+!!! caution
+    Beware that no checking is done that the lengths of the `times` and `quantities` input arrays are equal.
+If `times` is shorter than `quantities`, the extra quantities are ignored; if it is longer, the transaction reverts since past-the-end quantities will be 0 (but don't rely on this).

 ???+ example "Details"
     **Signature**